Niner SIR 9 Review: Tested On The Colorado Trail

 Importantly, the frame has seen a complete geometry revamp, reflecting the trend for longer, lower and slacker rigs; its 68 degree head angle, 74 degree seat angle, and compact 427mm chainstays amount to what’s considered to be a very trail-orientated geometry, designed to excel on steep, techy singletrack.

 Elsewhere, its curvy, manipulated tubeset teams a classically slim front and rear triangle to an oversized headtube.
 Seatstays are especially elegant and there’s no seat stay bridge, presumably to add some compliance.
 Hub spacing is Boost front and rear, and there’s internal cabling for a 30.9mm dropper post.
 Those who appreciate bikes that offers more rather than less will be pleased to note that the latest SIR 9 includes a veritable bevvy of braze-ons – enough, in fact, to cater for a framebag that won’t scuff the paint, a bottle under the downtube, a gas tank on the top tube, and somewhat surprisingly for a trail bike, even a rear rack.
+UPDATE: Niner collaborated with Defiant Pack to release a bolt-on frame bag; read the news release here.
 Given those ultra slim seatstays, I’d recommend a light rear load as more suited to the SIR 9 than an everything-but-the-kitchen-sink approach to bike touring – think Tubus Vega with a couple of micro panniers.
 Clearances are drawn for 29×2.4in tires, so you won’t be able to fit the new 2.6in offerings that are gaining in popularity.
 But there’s ample room 27.5+ wheels – mine came with 27.5×2.8in Maxxis Reckons on versatile 35mm (internal) Stans NoTubes Baron rims, leaving plenty of space for 3in rubber or muddy conditions.
 Although the graphics aren’t my favourite, there’s no doubt that the SIR 9 is an extremely well-finished and thoughtfully considered frame, which goes a long way to justifying its spendy $1200 price tag, for a Taiwanese-made frame at least.

 The choice of a PF30 press fit bottom shell is likely to be more contentious.
 On the one hand, these oversized BB shells offer a stiffer crank interface and a larger surface area for welding than traditional ones, making the frame building process easier, stronger and more affordable.
 Similarly, SIR features hollow yoke that is welded from two forged halves, again designed to increase strength, welding surface area, and tire clearance.
 On the downside, a press fit shell also means you’ll need very specialized tools to replace your bottom bracket.
 This is unlikely to a major issue for those combining typical weekend trail riding with occasional week-long bikepacking jaunts.
 But for anyone planning adventures overseas, it’s unlikely to sit comfortably in the back of their minds.